 Credit risk is the risk that the counterparty to a financial instrument will fail to discharge an obligation or commitment that it has entered into with the Pool.

-As at December 31, 2021 and 2020, the Pool had no significant investments in debt instruments and/or derivatives.
+The Pool's greatest concentration of credit risk is in bonds and debt securities such as Canada Treasury Bills.
+The fair value of debt securities includes consideration of the credit worthiness of the debt issuer.
+The carrying amount of investments represents the maximum credit risk exposure as at December 31, 2021 and 2020.